 With respect to the conditional disgorgement order sought, the ASC ruled:

-Felgate opposed Staff's suggestion for reasons including: no jurisdiction to make a suspended conditional disgorgement order; RVL's and DVL's ability to seek repayment could be negatively affected if there were such an order outstanding; the time suggested by Staff does not account for the limitations period during which RVL and DVL could pursue any claim against Felgate; and specific wording would be required to comply with Alberta Court of Queen's Bench rules.
+Felgate opposed Staff's suggestion for reasons including: no jurisdiction to make a suspended conditional disgorgement order; RVL's and DVL's ability to seek repayment could be negatively affected if there were such an order outstanding; the time suggested by Staff does not account for the limitations period during which RVL and DVL could pursue any claim against Felgate; and specific wording would be required to comply with Alberta Court of King's Bench rules.

 Staff's proposal would have the panel making a disgorgement order with suspended effect.
 That is still a disgorgement order.
 We have already determined that a disgorgement order is not appropriate in these circumstances.
 Further, if we made such an order and Felgate repaid RVL and DVL – or was ordered by a court to make such payments – there would be, at least for a time, an outstanding ASC order requiring Felgate to pay to the ASC money he had already paid back to RVL and DVL.
 We do not view Staff's proposal as being in the public interest.
 We need not address Felgate's other concerns.